Interfaces

 Runtime Dispatch

-An interface name may also appear as a parameter type with a borrowing mode: borrow t: I or inout t: I. The parameter is then passed as a fat pointer (data_ptr, vtable_ptr) and method calls on it dispatch dynamically through the vtable.
+An interface name may also appear as a parameter type wrapped in a reference type: t: Ref(I) or t: MutRef(I).
+The parameter is then passed as a fat pointer (data_ptr, vtable_ptr) and method calls on it dispatch dynamically through the vtable.

-Interface-typed parameters require a borrowing mode.
+Interface-typed parameters MUST be wrapped in Ref(...) or MutRef(...).
 By-value t: I is rejected.
-Interface types are not legal as struct field types, return types, or local-binding types in the current implementation; they appear only in parameter positions.
+Interface types are not legal as struct field types, return types, or local-binding types in the current implementation; they appear only inside Ref(I) / MutRef(I) parameter positions.

 At each call site that passes a concrete C to a parameter of type I, the compiler verifies C conforms to I (same structural check as the comptime path).
 Non-conforming arguments are rejected at the call site.

-The fat pointer's data field references the caller's storage; passing through borrow t: I does not copy the underlying value.
+The fat pointer's data field references the caller's storage; passing through t: Ref(I) does not copy the underlying value.
 The vtable field is a static, deduplicated global per (concrete type, interface) pair.

 // Compiled with --preview interfaces